-It has been four years since my first blog post.
+It has been eight years since my first blog post.
 I started this journey because of the prodding of friends.
 My first post was on seeking God through prayer.
 I can honestly say it had to be of God.
 It was only a few days after my first post that great prayer was needed.
-As I looked back on the first post I read through and noticed this paragraph.
+As I looked back on the first post I read through, I noticed this paragraph.

-“I find the times that I really pray from the heart is when there is a pressing need.
-Someone we love is sick or a trial has approached.
+“I find that the times when I truly pray from the heart are when there is a pressing need.
+Someone we love is sick, or a trial has approached.
 We may even be in the middle of the trial.
-Why, oh why don’t we love God enough to feel an urgency to talk to him every day.
+Why, oh why, don’t we love God enough to feel an urgency to talk to him every day?
 Just to be alone with him, because we want to know him better.
 It seems it takes a pressing matter for us to have “honest to God” praying.
-Are we so selfish that our selfishness dominates our prayer life too?”
+Are we so selfish that our selfishness dominates our prayer life, too?”

-I wonder how many trials could be avoided if we would only pray more.
+I wonder how many trials could be avoided if we prayed more often.
 Another aspect that I wonder about is our outlook on life and its situations.
-If we prayed more it would draw us closer to God and it would allow us to see things differently.
+If we prayed more, it would draw us closer to God and allow us to see things differently.
 It would be such a different picture if we could see life from God’s perspective.
 I can’t imagine seeing life from Heaven’s viewpoint.
-Maybe if we prayed more we could see beyond our desires, maybe it would lessen the grieving process when a loved one is ready to experience Heaven.
+Maybe if we prayed more, we could see beyond our desires, maybe it would lessen the grieving process when a loved one is ready to experience Heaven.

-Another reflection that has been brought to my mind has to do with the salvation of people.
+Another reflection that has come to mind concerns the salvation of people.
 I long to see people come to know Jesus.
-I have prayed for God to bring people to our church that need Jesus and then to give them the courage to step out in faith and accept Him.
-He answered that prayer this past week.
-We as a church were blessed to see 3 young ladies come to Christ.
-There are several I continue to pray for that are still lost in their sins.
+I have prayed for God to bring people to our church who need Jesus and then to give them the courage to step out in faith and accept Him.
+He answered that prayer recently.
+We, as a church, have been so blessed to see new people and old come to know Christ.
+There are several whom I continue to pray for who are still lost in their sins.
 This causes me to reflect on my life and find out why I am not seeing this prayer answered.
-Is there unconfessed sin in my life, am I asking amiss?
+Is there unconfessed sin in my life?
+Am I asking amiss?
 I know people have a free will, but I also know that God knows how to get their attention.
-So, I ask myself what is wrong with my prayer life?
+So, I ask myself, what is wrong with my prayer life?
 It is a good thing to question myself and examine myself.

 James 4:3 “Ye ask, and receive not, because ye ask amiss, that ye may consume it upon your lusts”